 First things first: What constitutes “high” power density?
 For background, a lot of data centers—including many owned and operated by colocation service providers—are simply not designed for high density.

-Two takeaways here: 1) Power density can greatly vary from one data center to another, and more importantly, 2) high density is something that a data center or colocation space must be built to support.
+Two takeaways here: 1) Data center power density can greatly vary from one data center to another, and more importantly, 2) high-density colocation is something that a data center or colocation space must be built to support.

-But even when data centers are provisioned for high density, there is often a discrepancy between what they can theoretically support per cabinet and what actually gets used by any given customer.
+But even when data centers are provisioned for high-density colocation, there is often a discrepancy between what they can theoretically support per cabinet and what actually gets used by any given customer.
 Often, it can be hard for even savvy customers to understand how to set up their infrastructure to optimize power draw or even properly assess their power needs.

 Explore INAP's Data Centers.

-But an expert data center and colocation service provider doesn’t just provide the space: They can ensure that your hardware is properly configured, while also ensuring equipment airflow is correct, equipment is racked properly and airflow augmentation devices are installed where needed.
+But an expert colocation and data center service provider doesn’t just provide the space: They can ensure that your hardware is properly configured, while also ensuring equipment airflow is correct, equipment is racked properly and airflow augmentation devices are installed where needed.